pombredanne/bangoo/README.md

     In the example above the `THEMES_BASE_DIR` is expected to point to the `themes` directory in the current working directory. `default` theme should be located in `themes/default` then.

--   Create the theme directory by invoking `python manage.py create-theme`

 -   Set `CRISPY_TEMPLATE_PACK` to `bootstrap3`.
     (Or anything valid.
 See the [docs](http://django-crispy-forms.readthedocs.org/en/latest/install.html#template-packs))

 -   Add `admin` and `media` URLs and also append Bangoo's navigation URLs to your URL patterns: